M3kko/peakfit-final/README.md

 - Make email change in all folders + supabase + display update immediately
 - Add 20s delay in between codes
 - Make exercises auto named in firebase
-- Make success + errors in profile more opaque
-- Make success code the highest layer on profile screen
-- Make opt in date not shown
-- Make email change shown immediately
-- Make email change shown in supabase